-In Guide 3:51 he tells us more: man's participation in divine providence is directly relative to his ability to fix his thought on God, to "keep God before him always."
-Otherwise, he is subject to the law of nature, and not to providential benefit.
-Animals are only subject to nature.
-To the extent that men are not in the presence of God, they are in the grip of nature.
-Worse yet, those "children of Adam" who do not embrace their human potential become the subject of divine punishment, falling even below the level protected by the laws of nature.
-This explains why Maimonides begins our chapter with two passages from the tokhakha, that compendium of God's providential benefits to the Jews, and of their horrible, even unnatural, punishments.
-The punishment of the evil cities of Babel and Sodom, the coming down, yerida, of their destruction, is the subject of three further quotes in this chapter, illustrating the same line of thought.
+In Guide 3:51 he tells us more: man's share in divine providence is directly relative to his ability to fix his mind on God, to "keep God before him always."
+Otherwise, he is demoted to the rigors of nature, like animals, not raised up to providence.
+When not before God, he is left to nature.

+Worse yet, those "children of Adam" who do not embrace their human potential become the subject of divine punishment, brought down even below the protections of nature.
+This explains why Maimonides begins our chapter with passages from the tokhakha, the encyclopedia of God's benefits to the Jews, but also of their horrible, even unnatural, punishments.
+Similarly, with three quotes from the book of Genesis he stressed this warning, reminding us of the coming down, the yerida, of the terrible destruction of Babel and Sodom.